 Here’s how the campaign level structure could look like for my sushi supply business:

-Don’t confuse budget allocation and bidding with campaign settings.
 Campaign priority works well when products overlap in different campaigns.
-When products overlap, priority settings help you control which campaign bid Google Shopping should use.
+When products overlap, the priority settings in your Merchant Center account help you control which campaign bid Google Shopping should use.
 There are three campaign priority options:

 Every campaign needs a priority level and maximum bid.
 See an example below.

-When you campaign level structure is clear, segment each campaign deeper into product groups level.
 Here are four examples of relational tree for campaigns above.

 Top seller products campaign (example below) goes only two levels deep.
 First we segment our top sellers using a custom label.
 Then break them down by Product ID.